 Instead, I like this method that uses powdered milk at twice the ratio to water as you would normally use it.
 This also give you a creamier milk product with less water in it that you can stir together in just a few seconds and works great.

-Now, the math-minded brains among us may be reading the recipe up there and are thinking “Isn’t 1-1/4 cups equal to 10 ounces?
+Now, the math-minded brains among us may be reading the recipe up there and are thinking “Isn’t the 1¼ cups of water equal to 10 ounces?
 How can this be equal to a 12 ounce can?
 Explain yourself please!”

-I wondered this too and found that when you add in the 1 cup of dry milk powder, the mixture increases in volume and you end up with exactly 12 ounces.
-Yay!
+You’ll find that when you add in the 1 cup of dry milk powder, the mixture increases in volume and you end up with exactly 12 ounces.
+Perfect!